Pycord-Development/guide/docs/Voice/index.md

 # Voice
 Welcome to the guide for voice features in Pycord.

+:::caution

-Note: This guide will assume you already have experience with Pycord.
+This guide will assume you already have experience with Pycord.

 ## Requirements
 The only requirement needed for voice features is [`PyNaCl`](https://pypi.org/project/PyNaCl/).
 The following features are optional: